 “He’s more aware of his emotions and other peoples.
 When he’s cross he can talk about it, instead of just blowing up.
 I can’t thank you enough!”

 “I really appreciate what you have been able to do; she’s really opened up to us!
 We use the techniques with our son too now- tell me one good thing and one not so good thing, it gets us talking.”

-The ELSA team work hard in order to engage the interest and trust of the pupils…
+The W+ELSA team work hard in order to engage the interest and trust of the pupils…

 ELSAs are active throughout the school on every level.
 The work doesn’t end when the one to one sessions are completed.
-Pupils check back in with us and us with them, they come and see us in the Hideout if they are feeling ‘wobbly.’
+Pupils check back in with us and us with them, they come and find us if they are feeling ‘wobbly.’

 An ELSA is on the playground first thing in the morning ready for an emotional ‘check-in’ if needed.
 We are around organising games, pom-pom making, mindfulness colouring or simply being there if they need someone to talk to at playtimes, so pupils never have to look too hard to find us and thankfully, now, they also understand that they don’t have to feel sad to speak to us!
 Although we do recognise that we have a large ELSA team for a relatively small school, we really feel that it is worth the investment as we all know that a happy child is much more likely to be a successful learner!